Wubeizhongxinghua/kan/README.md

 > Monitoring shell jobs supported!
 + 0.3
 > Reminds based on webhook supported!
++ 0.4
+> `kan send` is now provided, where you can strightly send messages to your config address

 ### Requirements
 + Linux or UNIX system